Here’s a twenty-something finance journalist’s guide to saving money in your twenties.

 5. Make your own coffee

-And I don’t mean instant coffee, because no matter how serious I am about saving money, I’d really have to be in dire straits to drink that muck.
+And I don’t mean instant coffee, because no matter how serious I am about saving money, I’d really have to be desperate to drink that.

 If your workplace comes with a coffee machine, use it.
 The average cost per cup is between $0.40 and $0.60 compared with $3.50 – $4.00 for a cafe brewed cup, so there are big savings to be had by brewing your own cuppa.